Assessing genetic counseling services for people with blood disorders.

 Genetic counselors are health care providers with specialized training in medical genetics and counseling.
-Recognizing the significant role of genetic counselors in working with the bleeding disorders community, the NHPCC's Genetics Work Group conducted a survey of board-certified genetic counselors—most of whom practice outside the HTC network—to better understand their needs.
+Recognizing the significant role of genetic counselors in working with the blood disorders community, the NHPCC's Genetics Work Group conducted a survey of board-certified genetic counselors—most of whom practice outside the HTC network—to better understand their needs.

-The survey included questions about where and how patients with bleeding disorders access genetic counseling services; whether genetic counselors have knowledge of availability of HTC services; and their overall comfort level in counseling patients and families with inherited bleeding disorders.
+The survey included questions about where and how patients with blood disorders access genetic counseling services; whether genetic counselors have knowledge of availability of HTC services; and their overall comfort level in counseling patients and families with inherited blood disorders.
 An e-survey was sent to the membership list of the American Board Certified Genetic Counselors.
 There were 143 respondents of which 118 were not affiliated with an HTC.
 Based on the survey we learned: